caendesilva/microserve/README.md

 # Microserve - Experimental Pikoserve 2.0 Framework

-An extension of Pikoserve, providing an API for defining PHP application servers.
+An extension of Pikoserve, providing an API for creating PHP application servers.

+Minimal.
+Agnostic.
+Zero dependencies.

 ## About